-10-201-177 WebPage Design
+10-201-177 Web Page Design

-Students will create several web pages, increasing in complexity.
-This course teaches best practices for coding html and css, typography, graphics, animation, usability and accessibility.
+3 credits Students will create several web pages, increasing in complexity.

+This course teaches best practices for coding html and css. typography, graphics, animation, usability and accessibility.
 Students will be introduced to uploading files, server space and browser compatibility.
 Web page layout software is introduced.
 Exploration and analysis of existing sites on the web will also be a focus, and source for information.
 Prerequisite: 10-201-181.

-10-201-181 Introduction to Computer Graphics 3 credits Introductory course in electronic design, illustration, and photo retouch, using the Macintosh computer and peripherals.
-Software applications introduced include raster programs (e.g. Adobe Photoshop), vector programs (e.g. Adobe Illustrator) and pagelayout programs (e.g. Adobe InDesign).
+10-201-181 Introduction to Computer Graphics Introductory course in electronic layout and design, illustration, and photo manipulation, using the following Adobe Creative Suite Software programs: InDesign, Illustrator, Photoshop, Bridge, and Acrobat.

-10-201-182 Applied Computer Graphics
+10-201-182 Applied Computer Graphics 3 credits

-The students enhance their knowledge and skill in the use of design, illustration and page layout software through the creation of a variety of design and illustration projects.
+The students enhance their knowledge and skill in the use of design, illustration and page layout software (using Adobe Creative Suite) through the creation of a variety of design and illustration projects.
 Emphasis on original, strong images and type integration, as well as preparing files for press.
 Prerequisites: 10-201-102, 10-201-103, 10-201-136 and 10-201-181.